rdhadda/QuizKombat/README.md

 ## Testing

 Testing was continuous throughout the website build.
 I used Chrome developer tools to identify and address any issues as they arose.
+I also used console.log() throughout the JavaScript build to determine whether I was receiving the correct output from my functions and variables.

 ## Automated Testing